JiuyangDong/AHDMIL/README.md

 Once trained, place the resulting checkpoint at the location specified by "pretrain_dir".

+🧱 **Built Upon**

+Parts of this codebase are adapted from [MobileNetv4-pytorch](https://github.com/d-li14/mobilenetv4.pytorch) and [CLAM](https://github.com/mahmoodlab/CLAM).
+We thank the original authors for their contributions.

 © 2025 Dong Jiuyang.
 This code is released under the GPLv3 license and is intended for non-commercial academic research only.